 - Internship, applied project or job shadow opportunity

-To apply for an internship, you'll likely need to submit a resume and cover letter.
+To apply for work-based learning opportunities, you'll likely need to submit a resume and cover letter.
 The best materials are tailored to the internship description and match the relevant key words in the industry.
-Stop by our office between 10 a.m. and 3 p.m.
-Monday through Friday to have a Career Peer help you with your materials, or get instant feedback on your resume with UNH's free artificial intelligence software VMOCK.
+Make an appointment with career coach, checkout the resources offered online, or how to use AI in your application materials effectively and ethically.
 We also recommend you have a professional and up-to-date LinkedIn profile for employers to look at.

-To receive academic credit for your internship, job shadow or applied project, there are three steps you must complete:
+To receive academic credit for your experience, there are three steps you must take:

 - How many on-site hours are required